 As preparation for exams, it is nice to practice exams of the previous years.
-Often, old exams are available on blackboard on the relevant page of the subject.
+Often, old exams are available on BrightSpace on the relevant page of the subject.
 In addition on the available material on blackboard, the ETV has an exam page where old exams can also be found.
 Answers and additional exercises can sometimes also be found on this page

 On the modulecard an overview of the bachelor programme is presented.
 The current overview is for the academic year of 2016-2017 and is also available for download as PDF.
 Additional information as subject descriptions and master programmes can be found in the study guide.

 During the first half of the third year, bachelor students have to follow a minor programme.
 To simplify the choice in minor, the ETV has made a guide in which Electrical Engineering students share their experiences with certain minors.
 This guide can be found here.
 Want to contribute to the minor guide?
 Then please fill in this form.